soft00null/Speech-analytics-Cloud-Functions/README.md

 Serverless Lambda function for AWS which includes voicebase and google speech apis.

 ### Google-functions-analytics-voxrec
 Google Cloud function to handle speech analytics.
-Includes Voicebase, Google Speech and IBM Watson
+Includes Voicebase, Google Speech and IBM Watson.
+This is currently in use by Voxbone.ai but it can be easily adapted to any other new environment.

 ### Google-functions-Voicebase-booth
-Google Cloud function used for voicebase demo, integration between their demo site and voxbone dids tied to voxrec.
+Google Cloud function used for voicebase demo.
+Provides integration between their demo site and Voxbone dids.